Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Pricier

 A full-suspension bike is a bike that has both front and rear suspension.
-Sometimes they are also called dual suspension bikes.
+Sometimes they are also called dual-suspension bikes.

 These are meant for riders who regularly find themselves on rough off-road trails.
-Full suspension bikes are ridden for leisure and racing more than they are for transportation.
+Full-suspension bikes are ridden for leisure and racing more than they are for transportation.

 Depending on the model, there are different ways to adjust the rear shock just like the front fork:

-A rear shock can have rebound and lockout, as well as many other features such as high speed and low-speed compression.
+A rear shock can have rebound and lockout, as well as many other features such as high-speed and low-speed compression.

-Best FS Mountain Bikes
+Best Full-Suspension Mountain Bikes

 Cross Country (XC) Mountain Bikes

-70-100mm travel range
+70-120mm travel range

 intense xc mtb

-• Available in hardtail, full-suspension or a rigid frame type
+• Available in hardtail, full-suspension, or a rigid frame type

 • 27.5” or 29” wheels